eyvindebsen/slidingpuzzle/README.md

 You cannot just randomize the numbers at will, since "half of the starting positions for the puzzle are impossible to resolve, no matter how many moves are made."

-This is my basic version.
-It cannot solve the puzzle by "AI"/recursion?.
-This is a demo version reversing back the pieces that was scrambled.

 I wonder; if "half" the puzzles are possible, then using random starting numbers, what kind of algorithm could reject impossible puzzles faster than going thru the entire thing to find a solution, or not?